 The Fund is exposed to credit risk, which is the risk that a counterparty will be unable to pay amounts in full when they fall due.
-The main concentration of credit risk to which the Fund is exposed arises from the Fund's investments in the Access Fund PPN and the EDL Euro Fund.
+The main concentration of credit risk to which the Fund is exposed arises from the Fund's investments in the Access Fund PPN, the EDL Euro Fund and the EDL III Euro Fund.
 This credit risk arising from the Fund's investment in the Access Fund PPN is impacted by the Access Fund's credit risk exposure from the investments in the Access Fund SPVs.